Implementing a training program to prevent EMS assaults

-In 2019, Austin-Travis County EMS (ATCEMS) conducted a survey of its personnel and found the incidence of assaults was similar to that experienced in other agencies and it was unacceptably high.
+Austin-Travis County EMS (ATCEMS) conducted a survey of its personnel and found the incidence of assaults was similar to that experienced in other agencies and it was unacceptably high.
 Another important finding: many providers who answered the survey expected to be assaulted and felt that being assaulted was just part of the job.

 We also learned that much research has been conducted into the frequency of assaults, the types of assaults and predictors of assaults; however, there is little research about the effectiveness of various interventions on the frequency and impact of assaults on EMS personnel.
 So, what changes should EMS organizations and providers make to reduce assaults?

 Assault reporting as a KPI